dcoles/ivle/doc/man/sample.rst

    If there are any existing users (including sample users from previous runs of the script), their files and subversion repos will be moved out of the way to a backup location, ``/var/lib/ivle/jails-removed-<date>/``.
+   If you run this script regularly, your ``/var/lib/ivle/`` will become full of these backups, so you may wish to remove them often.
+However, they are typically fairly small (a few hundred kilobytes each), because they only contain user content, not the full jail image.

 What is included
 ================